Hold On (Korn song)

 "Hold On" is a song written and recorded by American nu metal band Korn, The Matrix, and Atticus Ross for Korn's untitled eighth studio album.
 It was released as the album's second single in October 2007.

 Music and structure

 Munky describes the song as "the closest thing to an original Korn song" on the untitled album.
 It is one of the four songs on the untitled album to feature Brooks Wackerman of Bad Religion on drums.

-Concept

-The message in "Hold On" stems from Jonathan Davis' near-fatal blood disorder in 2006, and is dubbed by Davis as a "song of empowerment".